coatespt/cursor-twitter/SESSION_NOTES.md

 analyse all the subjects that are active at any one time because this number is in the tens of thousands--at least 500x too much for a human to grasp.
 However, if one settles for only seeing new subjects as they arrive:
 - The amount of data for a human to be exposed to is vastly smaller
 - The subjects arrive most-important-first
-- You asymptotically approach getting **all** subjects with the most useful first.
+- As time passes, you asymptotically approach getting **all** subjects, with the most useful first.

 Fortunately, new subjects tend to arrive at a manageable rate.
 Depending upon exactly how you parameterize the definition of "subject," new subjects arrive perhaps every few seconds.
 Tuned well, you get something with about the information density of the Times Square News Ticker.